Milne-Centre/data_science/Assignment_2_datasets/readme.md

-## This folder contains all the datasets for assignment 2
+## This folder contains the datasets for assignment 2

 ++++ Assignement 2 datasets are described below ++++